MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 4. Specify a **Start Time**, and the other options as required.
 The time zone of the start time will match the time zone of the local computer.

 #### Create a schedule with Windows PowerShell
-You can use the [Set-SmaSchedule](http://aka.ms/runbookauthor/cmdlet/setsmaschedule) cmdlet to create a schedule, or modify an existing schedule.
+You can use the [Set-SmaSchedule](http://aka.ms/runbookauthor/cmdlet/setsmaschedule) cmdlet to create a schedule, or to modify an existing schedule.
 You must specify the start time for the schedule, and whether it should run once or repeatedly.

 The following sample creates a new schedule called **My Daily Schedule**.
 It starts on the current day, and continues for one year every day at noon.